sfomuseum/go-libraryofcongress-database/README.md

 The first goal is to have a simple, bare-bones HTTP server for querying data in the CSV files produced by the [sfomuseum/go-libraryofcongress](https://github.com/sfomuseum/go-libraryofcongress) package.

-The second goal is to be able to build, compile and deploy the web application and all its data (as SQLite databases) as a self-contained container image to a low-cost service like AWS App Runner.
+The second goal is to be able to build, compile and deploy the web application and all its data (as SQLite databases) as a self-contained container image to a low-cost service like AWS App Runner or AWS Lambda Function URLs.

 A third goal is to have a generic database interface such that the same code can be used with a variety of databases.
-As written the `server` tool only has a single database "driver" for querying SQLite databases but there are tools for indexing data in both Elasticsearch and SQLite databases.
+As written the `server` tool only has a single database "driver" for querying SQLite databases but there are tools for indexing data in both Elasticsearch, DynamoDB and SQLite databases.

 ## Data